zhihau/logseq-translate-plugin/README.md

 ## logseq-translate-plugin

 This is a logseq translate plugin.
-I modified from [logseq-plugin-samples](https://github.com/logseq/logseq-plugin-samples) [npm package google-translate-api-browser].

 ### :crossed_swords: Functions
 * Select text to show a translate dialog.